thanhson1085/DemoCoin/docs/verify_contract.md

 This is final step to verify and publish your contract in Etherscan.
 This will help Etherscan to display your ERC20 Token correctly.

+Go to Etherscan Ropsten Testnet: https://ropsten.etherscan.io

+Search your token by token address.

 In your ERC20 Token contract page, you choose **Contract Code** tab, click to **Verify and Publish*** link.

 ![](https://raw.githubusercontent.com/thanhson1085/DemoCoin/master/images/35.JPG)